 - ensure all Hwb services are compliant with relevant regulations and schemes (GDPR, Cyber Essentials, data processing, etc.) to help schools meet their digital safety requirements;

-- engage with other government agencies such as the National Centre for Cyber Security.
+- engage with other government agencies such as the National Centre for Cyber Security; and

 Enhancing digital capability and skills

 A lack of digital skills and capability can be a barrier to full exploitation of digital services.
 We will:

 - ensure digital capability and skills are built into professional learning through collaboration with Professional Learning officials and regional consortia;

-- provide a range of engagement activities and support across the sector to fully embrace digital transformation to ensure schools are equipped to deliver Our national mission;
+- provide a range of engagement activities and support across the sector to fully embrace digital transformation to ensure schools are equipped to deliver the Curriculum for Wales;

 - facilitate expert collaboration to develop regional/national approaches to consistently meet school needs; and

-- further develop the Hwb Trust Centre working in partnership with local authorities and schools to identify and share best practice.
+- further develop the Hwb Support Centre working in partnership with local authorities and schools to identify and share best practice